 sessions), and interact with it (

 helpagain.
-You now have more meta-commands available than before, including accses to postmodules from the shell.
+You now have more meta-commands available than before, including access to postmodules from the shell.

-Let’s hashdump metasploitable2.
+hashdumpmetasploitable2.
 This will give you a list of usernames and password hashes.
-You can later crack these hashes on Kali.
+You could later crack these hashes on Kali.

 This will print all usernames and hashes to the console.
 It will also save the information to a file in the

 /root/.msf4/loot/folder.
-Make sure you know how to find this file – you can use it to crack hashes in hashcat or john the ripper.
+Make sure you take note of the location of this file – you could crack the hashes in it with a tool like hashcat or john the ripper.
 View the contents of the file in a separate kali terminal by

 use post/linux/gather/hashdump show options set session [sessionid of basic unix shell]